john-cd/rust_howto/bk/drafts/categories/email/index.md

 ## Email Clients (IMAP/POP3)

 While some crates exist for IMAP/POP3, they are less mature and widely used than the sending crates.
-If you need to interact with mailboxes, you might need to search for specific IMAP/POP3 crates or consider using a separate email client library.
+To interact with mailboxes, search for specific IMAP/POP3 crates or consider using a separate email client library.

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}